speedment/speedment-doc/pages/connectors.md

 If the table defintion has columns with default values specified, these has to be excluded when persisting and updating entities using Speedment.
 This can be done by defining a `FieldSet` object as explained [here](crud.html#selecting-fields-to-update).

 ## Enterprise Connectors
-Support for additional enterprise database types can easily be obtained by adding an appropriate connector.
+Support for enterprise database types can easily be obtained by adding an appropriate connector.
 Adding a connector is straight forward:

 * Add a connector dependency in your pom file
-* Mention the connector's `Bundle` in the speedment enterprise plugin
+* Mention the connector's `Bundle` in the Speedment Enterprise plugin
 * Mention the connector's `Bundle` in your `ApplicationBuilder `

 {% include important.html content= "